cjwhyte/tCFS/README.md

 # tCFS

-This repository contain code to reproduce the simulations and analysis reported in the pair of companion papers:
+This repository contains code to reproduce the simulations and analysis reported in the pair of companion papers:

 (1) - A Minimal Physiological Model of Perceptual Suppression and Breakthrough in Visual Rivalry (2) - A Minimal Quantitative Model of Perceptual Suppression and Breakthrough in Visual Rivalry